lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 For reset requests, fall through and aborts are not checked and the system simply resets directly.
 Note in this scenario the slow FSM is not requested to take over.

+### ROM Integrity Checks

+The power manager coordinates the [start up ROM check]({{< relref "hw/ip/rom_ctrl/doc/_index.md#the-startup-rom-check" >}}) with `rom_ctrl`.

+After every reset, the power manager sends an indication to the `rom_ctrl` to begin performing integrity checks.
+When the `rom_ctrl` checks are finished, a `done` and `good` indication are sent back to the power manager.

+If the device is in life cycle test states (`TEST_UNLOCKED` or `RMA`), the `good` signal is ignored and the ROM contents are always allowed to execute.

+If the device is not in one of the test states, the `good` signal is used to determine ROM execution.
+If `good` is true, ROM execution is allowed.
+If `good` is false, ROM execution is disallowed.

 ### Fall Through Handling
 A low power entry fall through occurs when some condition occurs that immediately de-assert the entry conditions right after the software requests it.